 Esports also provides new opportunities for sports franchises to connect to fans and expand their merchandising.
 Officially licensed games from professional organizations such as the NFL, FIFA, NASCAR and the NBA attract players and audiences to high-stakes events like the Madden Bowl and the eWorld Cup.

-Similarly, the popularity of online streaming for these events is likely to open many new sponsorship opportunities.
+Similarly, the exploding popularity of online streaming paves the way for many new sponsorship opportunities.
 As fans connect more with individual players online, they will be able to see the brands that support them.
 There will also be more opportunities for variety in the types of sponsored content that brands and their sponsors are able to promote; for example, many popular esports streamers produce how-to guides.

 Challenges: Esports in College Athletics